CodeJonesW/Wills_Blog/assets/blog-posts/designing-scalable-project-management.md

 Ultimately, the decision of whether to use weekly or biweekly sprints will depend on the specific needs and goals of the team and the project.
 It may be helpful for teams to experiment with different sprint lengths to find the one that works best for them.

+## Task Tracking

-When managing tasks during sprints teams often use a kanban style task tracker.
+When managing tasks during sprints teams often use a Kanban-style task tracker.

 A Kanban-style task tracker is a tool that allows teams to track and manage their work using a visual representation of their tasks.
 It typically consists of a board with columns that represent different stages of the work process and cards that represent individual tasks.